What estate documents do you need in Georgia?

 In this guide, we’ll break down the basic building blocks of an estate plan to help you get started.
-You don’t have to plan your entire legacy in one day, but taking just the first small step today can save your family a world of stress tomorrow.
+You don’t have to create your entire plan right away, but taking just the first small step today can save your family a world of stress tomorrow.

 - The essential planning documents every Georgia resident needs